-It is useful for Extension Professionals to consider Pareto’s Principle when planning and implementing extensions projects.
+It is useful for Extension Professionals to consider Pareto’s Principle when planning and implementing extensions projects and managing their time.
 Pareto’s Principle is often simplified to the 80/20 observation.
 It can be used to prioritise actions that will have the greatest effect.

 Knowing that equal amounts of effort or inputs will not generate the same amount of outputs.
 More generally, the Pareto Principle is the observation (not law) that most things in life (effort, rewards and outputs) are not distributed evenly.